VEISHEA: Beginning and history

 In the early 1900s, the campus of what was then known as Iowa State College was host to multiple events in the spring, as each college celebrated its history and recruited prospective students by holding an individual celebration—such as the Ag Carnival, the Home Economists' "HEC Day," and the Engineers' St. Patrick's Day Parade.
 In 1922 it was decided that by combining the separate celebrations, it would be possible to preserve tradition without students taking time off from several consecutive weeks of class.
 Additionally, a large celebration would be a more effective advertisement for the university than several small celebrations.
-Professor Frank "Shorty" Paine conceptualized the name "VEISHEA" in order to allow the combined celebration to pay homage to each of the colleges and celebrations from which it was born.
+Professor Frank "Shorty" Paine conceptualized the name "VEISHEA" to allow the combined event to pay homage to each of the colleges and celebrations from which it sprang.

-VEISHEA was since its inception, a wholly student run event.
+VEISHEA was, since its inception, a wholly student run event.
 The first VEISHEA Central Committee, led by Wallace McKee of the class of 1922 met in Beardshear Hall, since the Memorial Union (where student organization offices are currently housed) was not yet built.
 After months of planning, the first VEISHEA was held May 11–13, 1922.
 The event managed to combine highlights of each college celebration into one showcase of the entire Iowa State College.
 Longstanding traditions which became part of VEISHEA included the May Queen pageant, the knighting of senior Engineering students into the Knights of the Order of St. Patrick, and the traditional vaudeville show of the Ag Carnival.
 Other events included 33 department open houses, a mock battle hosted by the ROTC, a parade themed "History of Iowa State as it is Today," and the student written and performed "Nite Show," titled "Scandals of 1922."